mori-b/aioconnectors/README.md

 ## Windows ?

 To port aioconnectors to Windows, these steps should be taken, and probably more :
--Replace usage of unix sockets by local sockets (for example).
+-Replace usage of Unix sockets by local sockets for example, unless Unix sockets support is ready on Windows.
-Since the implementation relies on unix sockets paths, a possible approach would be to preserve these paths, and manage a mapping between the paths and their corresponding local listening ports.
+Since the implementation relies on Unix sockets paths, a possible approach would be to preserve these paths, and manage a mapping between the paths and their corresponding local listening ports.
--Port the usage of openssl in ssl_helper.py
+-Port the usage of openssl in ssl_helper.py.
--Convert paths format
+-Convert paths format.
--Ignore the file uploaded ownership feature
+-Ignore the file uploaded ownership feature.
--Convert the interface to ipaddress function using ipconfig (used for sockaddr and client\_bind\_ip)
+-Convert the interface to ipaddress function using ipconfig (used for sockaddr and client\_bind\_ip).